fermincruz/Deliverus-Backend-2022-2023/README.md

   })
 ```

-* Run backend.js by opening a Terminal (Ctrl+Shift+\`) and executing `npm install` (if not previously executed) and `nodemon backend.js` and check terminal log.
-When using nodemon, each time you change and save some file of your project, it will stop and run it again, so it is very suitable for developing purposes.
+* Run backend.js by opening a Terminal (Ctrl+Shift+\`) and executing `npm install` (if not previously executed) and `npm start` and check terminal log.
+This command will launch `nodemon backend.js`, as defined in `package.json`; when using nodemon, each time you change and save some file of your project, it will stop and run it again, so it is very suitable for developing purposes.

 You should read something like:
 ```PowerShell